 Data may not currently be collected at the level required for mapping risks to a single Solvency II line of business which would require apportionments for some classes of business until the required data can be obtained.

-As part of QIS4 Lloyd's issued a document detailing how current Lloyd's risk codes map to the required Solvency II lines of business, though some classes may still require approximate apportionment under the current risk code system.
-An updated version will be provided as part of the QIS5 preparation.
+Lloyd's expects agents to use a reasonable basis to allocate business to the Solvency II minimum lines of business.